 The Uniform is available from Bloch Stores at Hornsby or Centrestage Dancewear at Seven Hills.
 Ballet shoes can also be purchased from MDM Dancewear.
 The Performing Arts uniform is available directly from our Dance School.

-- The Performing Arts Order Form can be downloaded here – Uniform Order Form 2021
+- Performing Arts uniform order form – Uniform Order Form 2023

 - Hair is to be worn neatly tied back with no loose fringes and in a bun for ballet